Piper Alpha: Occidental “never ever apologised.”

 “Both the Public Inquiry and my technical investigation concluded that the immediate cause was that condensate had been inadvertently admitted to an unsealed pipe end.
 The pipe end had been left in a non-gas tight condition as a result of incomplete maintenance work.”

-The message from Mr Petrie to the world was that the North Sea offshore industry in general and Piper Alpha in particular was in robust health and it was simply a matter of human error by workmen in failing to carry out prescribed tasks in accordance with the proper procedures that were in place, which had caused the Piper Alpha disaster.
+The message from Mr Petrie to the assembled experts from the petroleum industry, consulting firms, government agencies, and academic and research institutions from all over the world was that the North Sea offshore industry in general and Piper Alpha in particular was in robust health due to his regulation and it was simply a matter of human error by workmen in failing to carry out prescribed tasks in accordance with the proper procedures that were in place, which had caused the Piper Alpha disaster.
 LINK

 In short Mr Petrie was saying the Piper Alpha disaster wasn’t his department’s, or Occidental’s fault, but rather the fault of the careless working man.
 He didn’t mention the fact that after a major explosion and evacuation of the Piper Alpha in 1984 his department didn’t even carry out an investigation into its causes, but rather left that important task to the oil company which operated the offending facility.
 The damning report that resulted was promptly hidden from view and didn’t see the light of day until it was sneaked out on the same day as the interim report by Petrie into the Piper Alpha disaster.